Table of Contents Show

 20. What’s Cooking?

-What’s Cooking? is much more than just another thanksgiving dinner, commemorating the occasion by weaving together the lives of four African-American, Jewish, Latino, and Vietnamese families.
+What’s Cooking? is much more than just another Thanksgiving dinner, commemorating the occasion by weaving together the lives of four African-American, Jewish, Latino, and Vietnamese families.

-Gurinder Chadha, an Indian woman of Punjabi origin and Kenyan roots that grew up in London and has been married to Paul Mayeda Berges, a half-Japanese American, brought these families together.
+Gurinder Chadha, an Indian woman of Punjabi origin and Kenyan roots who grew up in London and has been married to Paul Mayeda Berges, a half-Japanese American, brought these families together.
 Isn’t it enough to make you smile?
 They co-wrote and directed the film.